agiocochook/drl_p3_collaboration-competition/README.md

 ## Tennis Environment

 The Tennis environment consists of two tennis agents.
 An agent receives a reward of +0.1 fot hitting the ball over the net and -0.01 for failing to return in some way (e.g. drop the ball, or let it go out of bounds).
 The observation space per agent is size 8 and describes the position and velocity of the ball and racket.
-The action space is of a vector of of two numbers in the range [-1,1] and represents jumping and movement toward or away from the net.
+The action space is of a vector of of two numbers in the range [-1,1] and represents jumping and movement of the player toward or away from the net.

 ### Getting the required Files